Bringing Youth, Community and Nature Together for 25 Years!

 The nonprofit group they formed, the aptly named Friends of Van Cortlandt Park, began by raising money to hire a small group of local students that summer to work clearing brush and picking up litter.
 As the NYC Park’s budget decreased from 0.65 percent of the city’s overall expenditures in 1991 to 0.52 percent in 2001, the Friends of Van Cortlandt Park’s impact on Van Cortlandt continued to grow.
 The first Summer Teen Program had such a positive effect on both the park and the participants that FVCP was encouraged by city officials to assume a much broader role assisting the park.
 Today, the Friends of Van Cortlandt Park is dedicated to the conservation and improvement of Van Cortlandt Park.
 Through those two main activities—education and maintenance—FVCP is working to boost local stewardship and is keeping the park in top shape for the 2.5 million people who visit each year.
 In 2009, the Friends of VCP hired the New York-New Jersey Trail Conference to complete a Trails Plan to look at ways to improve the hiking trails of the Park.
 This plan has been approved as a working document by the Parks Department and projects are currently being implemented.

-During FY17, the Friends of Van Cortlandt Park had several accomplishments including, FVCP:
+During FY18, the Friends of Van Cortlandt Park had several accomplishments including, FVCP:

 - Worked with 1,091 volunteers on garden, forest, wetland, and trail restoration projects;

 - Reached 2,063 students through our Van Cortlandt Adventures educational programs;

-- Employed 4 Bronx high school interns for Youth Run Farm Stands which provided fresh local grown produce to the local communities;
+- Employed 15 Bronx high school interns for a Summer Teen Trails & Water Crew and 4 Bronx high school interns for Youth Run Farm Stands which provided fresh local grown produce to the local communities;

-- Completed our first year weekly water quality monitoring of Tibbetts Brook and Van Cortlandt Lake and continued with biweekly monitoring; and,
+- Completed our second year of weekly water quality monitoring of Tibbetts Brook and Van Cortlandt Lake and continued with biweekly monitoring; and,

 The Friends of Van Cortlandt Park are a 501c3 nonprofit organization .
 Our EIN is 13-3843182.